liferay-design/liferay.design/src/markdown/lexicon/core-components/table/table.md

 order: 1
 ---

-<div class="page-description">A table is a specific pattern for comparing datasets in a very direct and analytical way.</div>
+A table is a specific pattern for comparing datasets in a very direct and analytical way.

 ### Usage